Small business marketing guide: ideas and strategies

 6. Develop your messaging

-Craft ads and content with consistent messaging that highlights your unique value proposition and resonates with your audience.
+Create ads and content with a clear, consistent message that shows what makes you different and connects with your audience.

 7. Build your action plan

 Plan the steps you need to take and when.
-Outline tactics, timelines, and responsibilities so you can smoothly execute your plan.
+Outline tactics, timelines, and who's responsible so you can smoothly carry out your plan.

 8. Measure and adjust